SmingHub/Sming/docs/source/arch/host/debugging/index.rst

   - Select *File* -> *New* -> *Project* -> *C/C++* -> *Makefile Project with Existing Code*
   - Point Eclipse to the location of the LiveDebug sample
-  - Import the Sming Framework (if you haven’t done it yet)
+  - Import the Sming Framework (if you haven't done it yet)

 .. figure:: debugging-1.png
    :alt: Import Project